jterrace/sphinxtr/ch-intro/index.rst

 creating portable documents, allowing for output to many different formats.
 Unfortunately, it has many shortcomings when trying to typeset something so advanced as a PhD thesis.
 The aim of this project is to modify Sphinx to support all of the needs of a thesis writer.
+Many of the patches are not appropriate for contributing directly to the upstream Sphinx repository, so this is instead a separate project.

 This sphinxtr output is available in several formats at: http://jterrace.github.com/sphinxtr.